Cho Kyu-hyun: 2020–2021: When We Were Us and Project: 季

-2022–present: Soundtrack songs, departure from SM, and new agency
+2022–2025: Soundtrack songs, departure from SM, new agency and new albums

 The OST recorded by Kyuhyun for the drama Forecasting Love and Weather, titled "Promise You" was released on March 6, 2022.
 Kyuhyun also recorded an OST titled "Departure from a Country" for the drama Sh**ting Stars, which was released on May 21, 2022.

 He participated in the release of Super Junior's eleventh album, The Road, in 2022.
 The album was released in three parts, which were The Road: Winter for Spring, The Road: Keep on Going and The Road: Celebration.

 Kyuhyun appeared in the fifth episode of Hidden Singer Season 7 on September 16, 2022, as the singer of the episode.
 He was shockingly being eliminated in the second round, receiving 51 out of 100 votes from the audience.

 On July 14, 2023, it was announced that Kyuhyun, along with his fellow group members Eunhyuk and Donghae, had decided not to renew their contracts with SM, but will continue group activities for Super Junior with SM.
 On August 7, Kyuhyun was announced to join Antenna as his new label.

 On July 19, 2023, the official teaser for the musical "Ben-Hur" was released by EMK Musical, where Kyuhyun plays the lead role of Judah Ben-Hur, having been cast alongside Park Eun-tae and Shin Sung-rok.
 This news comes after an almost two year gap from his previous musical appearance.
 The musical premiered on September 2, 2023, and has its finale on November 19, 2023, at the LG Signature Hall at LG Art Centre Seoul.
 Musical Ben-Hur is based on the 1880 novel Ben-Hur: A Tale of the Christ by Lew Wallace, which tells the story of a hero, Judah Ben-Hur, who meets his childhood friend, Messala, leading to a series of events involving betrayal, slavery, revenge, compassion and forgiveness.
 During an appearance on SBS Power FM's "Cultwo Show" alongside Park Minsung and Choi Ji-hye, Kyuhyun revealed that he had injured his left foot during the musical.

 On January 9, 2024, Kyuhyun released an extended play called Restart, marking his first release with Antenna.

 Following his mini album, he released his first full album, Colors, in the same year, on 27 November.

 On August 22, 2025, Kyuhyun began touring with the rest of Super Junior for their 20th Anniversary tour, "Super Show 10".
 The Asia tour is set to continue until early 2026, with its last tour stop in Saitama, Japan.

-On September 19, 2025, an upcoming album was announced for a comeback in November 2025.